 Many websites and reviews make note of Surfshark being a newcomer to the VPN world.
 Its success, however, is hardly surprising – housed in the British Virgin Islands, where there are no data retention laws, Surfshark VPN is a safe and secure service.

 Surfshark curbs DNS leaks by offering their own DNS network (along with DNS, WebRTC, and IPv6 leak protection), all backed up by AES-256-GCM encryption.
-There’s also a “whitelister” – a built-in adblocker to fight malware and such – multi-hop, and a camouflage mode that doesn’t let it show that you’re using a VPN.
+There’s also a built-in adblocker to fight malware named CleanWeb, a multi-hop, and a Camouflage mode that doesn’t let it show that you’re using a VPN.

 With 800+ servers in over 50 countries, Surfshark has a NoBorders feature, allowing you to circumvent the geo-blocking of Netflix and other streaming platforms, and get around the worst of government restrictions.

-They’re priced competitively, with a price that sounds too good to be true, but fortunately is.
+Surfshark is priced competitively, with a 7-day free-trial for App Store and Google Play Store purchases that sounds too good to be true, but fortunately is.